Creamy Crème Fraîche Mashed Potatoes (45 Minutes)

 Move over, sour cream!
 These Creme Fraiche Mashed Potatoes are smooth, and absolutely delicious!
-The secret to the perfect consistency are the tender potatoes and creamy creme fraรฎche.
+The secret to the perfect consistency is the tender potatoes and creamy crème fraîche.
 I love this recipe because it’s simple and a great base – you can add other herbs, garlic, or anything else you’d like to turn this recipe into your own.
-They’re perfect for your Thanksgiving table or as a side to a weeknight dinner.

 Ingredients